quickapps/docs/en/developers/notifications-api.rst

 - canceled
 - passwordRequest

-You can use send messages of these types by invoking as class methods:
+You can send messages of these types by invoking as they were class methods:
 "NotificationManager::welcome()", "NotificationManager::activated()", etc.